 1. Nutrient deficiencies

-Because you are eliminating a lot of foods with essential vitamins and minerals when on the carnivore diet you would need to be very careful not to develop nutrient deficiencies.
-In particular, you could easily become low in vitamin C or develop scurvy.
-I have seen a patient develop scurvy after following a carnivore diet for two years, so this is a significant risk that needs to be taken seriously.
+Because you are eliminating a lot of foods with essential vitamins and minerals when on the carnivore diet you can easily develop vitamin and mineral deficiencies.
+In particular, you can become low in vitamin C or develop scurvy.
+I have seen a patient develop scurvy and end up in the hospital because they were so sick after following a carnivore diet, so this is a significant risk that needs to be taken seriously.

 2. Lack of fiber

-Fiber comes from plant foods, and fiber contributes to healthy bowel movements and good gut bacteria.
-Since the carnivore diet is basically a meat-only diet it is low in fiber.
-A lack of fiber could lead to constipation and some studies have also shown that diets low in fiber may increase your risk of colon cancer.
+Fiber comes from plants, so you get almost no fiber on a carnivore diet, and fiber contributes to healthy bowel movements and good gut bacteria.
+A lack of fiber could lead to constipation and some studies have shown that diets low in fiber can increase your risk of colon cancer.

 3. Loss of gut bacteria

-Eating a diverse diet including one that is full of different fruits and vegetables can increase the diversity of the bacteria in your gut.
-By eliminating a number of foods, and by mainly only eating a meat diet, overtime, you can therefore lose some of the diversity of your gut microbiome.
-We don't yet know what implications this could have on your longterm health.
+Eating a diverse diet including one that is full of different fruits and vegetables can increase the diversity of the bacteria in your gut which is known to be beneficial for health.
+By eliminating a number of foods, overtime, you can therefore lose some of the diversity of your gut microbiome.

 4. It can be stressful

-Doing any type of strict dietary protocol or restrictive diet, especially one that eliminates as many foods and food groups as the carnivore diet does can be very stressful.
+Doing any type of restrictive diet, especially one that eliminates as many foods as the carnivore diet does can be very stressful.
 We know that increased stress is not good for your health, so if the stress of doing this type of diet is more than the actual benefit you might see from the diet itself, it is likely a diet that isn't right for you.
 Because it is so restrictive it can also be very hard to maintain in the long term.

-A carnivore diet is high in red meat and some studies have shown that high red meat intake may increase the risk of breast cancer, colon cancer and heart disease.
+A carnivore diet is high in red meat and studies have shown that high red meat intake can increase the risk of breast cancer, colon cancer and heart disease.

 Foods allowed on the carnivore diet: